rsprouse/audiotest/README.md

 # audiotest - a sample audio recording javascript app

+This is a sample audio recording experiment, assembled by Keith Johnson from javascript and php sources found elsewhere.

 To update the list of word prompts, edit the `stimuli` variable in `js/recorder.js`.